Edward II (play): Social status

+Influence

+Many authors see the influence of Edward II in William Shakespeare's Richard II.
+The two plays have similar structures, and critics have drawn parallels between particular passages and themes, such as the contradiction between the king's theoretical absolute power and the actual restraints placed on him by his subjects.
+Charles Lamb opined that "The reluctant pangs of abdicating Royalty in Edward furnished hints which Shakespeare scarce improved in his Richard the Second".
+According to Lisa Hopkins, Marlowe's play influenced Mary Shelley's novel Valperga (1823), in which the protagonist Castruccio becomes a favourite first of Edward II and then of Gaveston.

 Stage history and adaptations

 According to Andrew Gurr, the first-known performance of Edward II was in 1592 by the Earl of Pembroke's Men, possibly at the Theatre.
 Roslyn Knutson has speculated on the original performance for Edward II.
 In her essay, "Marlowe, Company Ownership, and the Role of Edward II", she argues that Edward II was written for Edward Alleyn and Strange's Men; however, Pembroke's Men performed Edward II with Richard Burbage (the most prominent actor in William Shakespeare's playing company) as Edward.
 Knutson uses the number of lines assigned to players, Marlowe's familiarity to the different play companies, and the role of Isabella to provide evidence for her argument.
 She concludes that Burbage's performance in Edward II influenced how Shakespeare designed roles for Burbage.

 The first quarto of 1594 states that the play had been performed by the Earl of Pembroke's Men.
-According to E. K. Chambers, Edward II was one of three plays sold to booksellers—along with The Taming of A Shrew and The True Tragedy of Richard Duke of York—and was probably the only one of those three not worked on by Shakespeare.
+According to E. K. Chambers, Edward II was one of three plays sold to booksellers—along with The Taming of a Shrew and The True Tragedy of Richard Duke of York—and was probably the only one of those three not worked on by Shakespeare.
 Mathew Martin argues that the Roger Barnes's 1612 version of Edward II—while traditionally seen as a corrupt publishing of the play—reveals how the play was received in Jacobean England and how the play was revised to draw attention to King James's controversial promotion of male favorites.
 The title page of the 1622 edition states that the play was performed by Queen Anne's Men at the Red Bull Theatre, showing that Edward II was still in the active repertory well into the seventeenth century.

 Since the twentieth century, the play has been revived several times, usually in such a way as to make explicit Edward's homosexuality.

 Marlowe's play was revived in November 1961 in a student performance at the University of Nottingham.
 A 1969 production directed by Clifford Williams for Theatre Toronto featured prominent Stratford Festival actors, including William Hutt as Edward II and Richard Monette as Gaveston.